 - Extended family

 Though every family situation is unique, the main way to overcome these types of issues is threefold.
-You must build trust and improve communication while simultaneously setting up a family plan that outlines guidelines/boundaries for handling current problems and those that come up in the future.
-Because an experienced couples therapist has helped other couples navigate through similar problems, he or she can be a great asset to have as you take on the same challenges.
+You must generally build trust and improve communication while simultaneously setting up a family plan that outlines guidelines and boundaries for handling current problems and those in the future.
+Because an experienced couples therapist has likely helped other couples navigate through similar problems, they can be a great asset to have as you take on the same challenges.

 Where To Find Help